QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 ---------------

-Although there's no need in terms of what we wanted to achieve with our previous code, for the sake of learning syntax let's rewrite our program to use a ``for`` loop for generating the data.
-But before that:
+Although there's no need in terms of what we wanted to achieve with our program, for the sake of learning syntax let's rewrite our program to use a ``for`` loop for generating the data

 .. note::

     In the current version of Julia v1.0, the rules for variables accessed in ``for`` and ``while`` loops can be sensitive to how they are used (and variables can sometimes require a ``global`` as part of the declaration).
-We strongly advise you to avoid top level (i.e. in the `REPL <https://docs.julialang.org/en/v1/stdlib/REPL/index.html>`_ or outside of functions) ``for`` and ``while`` loops outside of Jupyter notebooks.
-This issue does not apply when used within functions.
-For More Information go `here <https://discourse.julialang.org/t/repl-and-for-loops-scope-behavior-change/13514>`_
+We strongly advise you to avoid top level (i.e. in the REPL or outside of functions) ``for`` and ``while`` loops outside of Jupyter notebooks.
+This issue does not apply when used within functions

-Starting with the most direct version, and pretending we are in a world where `randn` can only return a single value:
+Starting with the most direct version, and pretending we are in a world where `randn` can only return a single value

 .. code-block:: julia